-This book and the articles I’ve published about Bumble mark my entry into the exciting arena of digital feminism and public scholarship.
-This is writing that everyone can relate to because it explores the universal issues of love, intimacy, and the importance of staying true to ourselves in our increasingly digital world.
+This book and the articles I’ve published about dating apps mark my entry into the exciting arena of digital feminism and public scholarship.
+This is writing that everyone can relate to because it explores universal issues of love, intimacy, and the importance of staying true to ourselves in our increasingly digital world.

-My Bumble writing began as a therapeutic endeavour to record the bizarre, fascinating, and sometimes sad things I observed and experienced.
-It soon grew into something special, a record of my dual journey as a researcher and a woman struggling to understand what happens when desire goes digital.
+My memoir began as a therapeutic exercise to cope with the bizarre, fascinating, and sometimes sad things I observed and experienced while using dating apps.
+It soon grew into a special record of my dual journey as an anthropologist analyzing the impact of dating apps on our society and a woman struggling to understand what happens when desire goes digital.

-As I began to share my experiences in the Bumble-verse with others, it’s like my story was their story- truly fascinating!
+As I began sharing my wild, compelling dating app experiences with others, it was like my story was their story- truly fascinating!
 It was then that I decided that Sticky, Sexy, Sad would be a personal story that doubled as a work of public scholarship instead of a scholarly book.

 Read snippets of my Sticky.
 Sexy.
-Sad adventures now and lend your voice to the conversation about sex, love in its many forms and the transformational impact that dating apps are having on how we know not only one another but, perhaps most of all, ourselves.
+Sad adventures now and lend your voice to the conversation about sex, love in its many forms and the transformational impact that dating apps are having on how we know one another and ourselves.